-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, sound recordings and audiovisual works.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION cultural heritage institutions, it is important that the licensing mechanisms introduced by this Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, sound recordings and audiovisual works.
 In order to reflect the specificities of different categories of works and other subject-matter as regards modes of publication and distribution and to facilitate the usability of those mechanisms, specific requirements and procedures may have to be established by Member States for the practical application of those licensing mechanisms.
-It is appropriate that Member States consult rightholders, users and collective management organisations when doing so.
-Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, sound recordings and audiovisual works.
+It is appropriate that Member States consult rightholders, users and collective management organisations when doing so. heritage institutions, it is important that the licensing mechanisms introduced by this Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, sound recordings and audiovisual works.
 In order to reflect the specificities of different categories of works and other subject-matter as regards modes of publication and distribution and to facilitate the usability of those mechanisms, the solutions on the use of out-of-commerce works introduced by this Directive, specific requirements and procedures may have to be established by Member States for the practical application of those licensing mechanisms.
-It is appropriate that Member States consult rightholders, users cultural heritage institutions and collective management organisations when doing so.
-Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, software , phonograms , sound recordings and-audiovisual works- and unique works of art , irrespective of whether they have ever been commercially available.
-Never-in-commerce works may include posters , leaflets , trench journals or amateur audiovisual works , but also unpublished works or other subject-matter , without prejudice to other applicable legal constraints , such as national rules on moral rights.
-When a work is available in any of its different versions , such as subsequent editions of literary works and alternate cuts of cinematographic works, or in any of its different or limitation introduced by this Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, software, phonograms, audiovisual works and unique works of art, irrespective of whether they have ever been commercially available.
+It is appropriate that Member States consult rightholders, users cultural heritage cultural heritage institutions, it is important that the licensing mechanisms introduced by this Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, software, phonograms, sound recordings and audiovisual works-and unique works of art, irrespective of whether they have ever been commercially available.
 Never-in-commerce works may include posters, leaflets, trench journals or amateur audiovisual works, but also unpublished works or other subject-matter, without prejudice to other applicable legal constraints, such as national rules on moral rights.
-When a work is available in any of its different versions, such as subsequent editions of literary works and alternate cuts of cinematographic works, or in any of its different manifestations, such as digital manifestations, such as digital and printed formats of the same
+When a work is available in any of its different versions, such as subsequent editions of literary cultural heritage institutions, it is important that the licensing mechanisms and the exception or limitation introduced by this Directive are available and can be used in practice for different types of works and other subject-matter, including photographs, software, phonograms, audiovisual works and unique works of art, irrespective of whether they have ever been commercially available.
+Never-in-commerce works may include posters, leaflets, trench journals or amateur audiovisual works, but also unpublished works or other subject-matter, without prejudice to other applicable legal constraints, such as national rules on moral rights.
+When a work is available in any of its different versions, such as subsequent editions of literary works and alternate cuts of institutions and collective works and alternate cuts of cinematographic works, or in